Washington-University/HCPpipelines/tICA/README.md

-# Temporal ICA
+# Temporal ICA, beta version

 This pipeline uses [temporal ICA][tICA] on a large amount of fMRI data (typically a large group of subjects), in order to separate global nuisance effects (such as due to respiration) from neural signals that have a nonzero spatial mean.
+Some features are currently incomplete.

 The processing modes also allow for applying temporal ICA cleanup to datasets that are not large enough to reliably produce a new temporal ICA decomposition.
 Briefly, the processing